kiepier11/CS457/README.md

 Gameplay

+Objective:
-Objective: Be the first player to guess the location of the marker three times.
+Be the first player to score 3 points by correctly guessing the location of the hidden marker.

 Game Flow:
-- Players are assigned unique IDs and take turns guessing the position of a hidden marker.
+1. Players are assigned unique IDs upon joining the game.
-- The server updates and synchronizes the game state across all connected clients after every move.
+2. The game alternates between two roles:
+   - The hider hides the marker by choosing a position (0-2).
+   - The guesser attempts to guess the hidden position.
+3. The guesser earns 1 point for each correct guess.
+4. Roles switch after each turn, and the game continues until a player scores 3 points.
+5. The game automatically announces the winner and resets.

 Game State Synchronization:
+- The server manages and synchronizes the game state for all connected clients.
-- All clients will receive updates about the current turn, player moves, and the state of the game board.
+- Clients receive updates about the current turn, player moves, and scores after every action.

-- The game will automatically announce the winner or notify players of a draw.
+Winning:

-Winning: The first player to guess the correct location three times is declared the winner.
+The first player to correctly guess the hidden position three times is declared the winner.
+After the game ends, players can choose to start a new round or quit.

 ---

 Features

-- Multiplayer Support: Supports multiple clients connecting to a single server.
+- Multiplayer Support: Supports two players connected to a central server.
-- Turn-Based Gameplay: Ensures players take turns guessing.
+- Turn-Based Gameplay: Ensures players alternate roles as hider and guesser.
-- Real-Time State Updates: Synchronizes the game state across all clients after each move.
+- Real-Time State Updates: Synchronizes game state across all clients after each move.
-- Unique Player Identification: Each player is assigned a unique ID, visible in logs and game state updates.
+- Unique Player Identification: Each player is assigned a unique ID, visible in logs and game updates.
-- Resilient Connections: Handles disconnections gracefully and notifies remaining players.
+- Error Handling: Handles invalid inputs, disconnections, and reconnections gracefully.
-- Simple CLI Interface: Easy-to-use command-line interface for both server and client.
+- Simple CLI Interface: User-friendly command-line interface for both server and client.

 ---